 The variety Alfrocheiro is one of the most important in the Iberian Peninsula leading variety who passed on her genes many times.
 In recent years could by DNA analysis many family relationships are clarified.
 Probably natural intersections With Cayetana Blanca and To lift as the second parent, ten varieties have emerged.
 For three varieties, closer genetic relationships were found:

-The early-ripening, high-yielding vine is prone to genuine mildew and Botrytis, It produces colorful red wines with fine tannins, as well as aromas of blackberries, strawberries and cherries.
+The early-ripening, high-yielding vine is prone to becoming real mildew and Botrytis, It produces colorful red wines with fine tannins, as well as aromas of blackberries, strawberries and cherries.
 The variety is mainly in the area dão, and also Alentejo.
 Bairrada.
-Tejo and Ribatejo cultivated and often used as a blending partner for the varieties Aragonez ( Tempranillo ) and Touriga Nacional used.
+Tejo and Ribatejo cultivated and there often as a blending partner for the varieties Aragonez ( Tempranillo ) and Touriga Nacional used.
 In 2010, the acreage in Portugal was 1,180 hectares.
 Under the name Baboso Negro she will also be on the Canary Islands (7 ha) cultivated.
-So altogether 1,187 hectares with a strongly rising trend (ten years before it was 523 hectares).
+So altogether 1,187 hectares with a strongly increasing trend (ten years before it was 523 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : By Wines of Portugal, CC BY 3.0 , Link